David Perdue files paperwork to run in 2022 Georgia US Senate race - KVIA

 “Bonnie and I will continue to pray for our wonderful state and our great country.
 May God continue to bless Georgia and the United States of America.”

-A campaign spokeswoman at the time called the distorted image “accidental … but to ensure there is absolutely no confusion, we have immediately removed the image from Facebook.”
+But he faced intense scrutiny over his multi-million-dollar stock trades made during the pandemic.
+Perdue said that his advisers made the transactions and pledged that they will no longer trade in individual companies.
+His campaign also caught flack after he willfully mispronounced Kamala Harris’ name at a rally and for a digital ad showing Ossoff’s nose enlarged, an anti-Semitic trope, that his campaign said was an accident and quickly removed from Facebook.

-The spokeswoman said Perdue has a “strong and consistent record of standing firmly against anti-Semitism and all forms of hate” and co-sponsored a resolution in 2019 condemning anti-Semitism.
+He also would not be on the same ballot as Trump, whose deluded insistence he did not lose took away a top message for Perdue and Loeffler: if they were elected, a Republican Senate could be a check on Democratic control in Washington.

-While the tight January political calendar meant Perdue wasn’t in office when Congress met for a joint session on the Electoral College, he told Fox News before the count that he sided with the objectors as he spread election fraud misinformation.
+Instead, the senators sided with Trump as he attacked the Republican state officials who oversaw the election.
+While Perdue wasn’t in office when Congress met to certify the 2020 election, he told Fox News that he sided with the objectors as he spread election fraud misinformation.

 “I’m encouraging my colleagues to object.
 This is something that the American people demand right now,” Perdue said at the time.
 “There are huge irregularities in Georgia.
 They need to be investigated, and they need to be corrected, in my opinion.”